 The SPS Tutoring Program is intended to complement classroom instruction and promote student success by creating educational environments that encourage independent learning and individual growth.
 The program’s core services include subject-based tutoring and English Language tutoring.

 - Programming - Python, R, SQL, Machine Learning

 - Advanced Excel - statistical analysis, data management

 - English Language Speaking & Writing - provided by American Language Program faculty

-To learn about scheduling an appointment and/or how to apply to be a tutor, visit the SPS Tutoring Page linked above.
+To learn about the program and/or how to apply to be a tutor, visit the SPS Tutoring Page linked above.